mlalicea/agent_based_modeling/Project_3.md

 This exercise not only helped me practice for creating a gravity model of my location, but it also taught me several important factors to consider when modeling movement.
 First, I learned that flow between two places is proportional to the mass at the destination and origin and the inverse of their distance.
 This means that as mass at a point increases, the flow between them increases.
 Furthermore, as the distance between two places increases, the flow decreases.
 Outside of these basic principles, flow is also determined by model variables.
 For example, flow is largely influcenced by job commute; however, it can also be affected by more unexpected variables such as destination attractiveness or average salary in an area.
 All of this information from "Dr Ds Idiots Guide to Spatial Interaction Modelling for Dummies" helped me understand the best approach to creating my own gravity model for Nepal.

+## In/Out Migration in Nepal
 Additionally, incorporate the Garcia et al. paper into your description while introducing your the migration data for your selected country.
 Supplement your introduction with spatial plots that describe in/out migration by adminsitrative subdivision.
 For my project, I model migration patterns in Nepal.
 For data on movement patterns, I use migration flow and nightime light data from WorldPop.
 These data sets are separated by Nepal's pre-2015 adm2 borders; therefore, I use pre-2015 adm2 data as the basis of my maps.
 To begin, I created spatial plots to describe the in and out migrations in each subdivision.
 As can be seen in both maps, the highest number of in and out migrations (lightest blue) are in the administrative division of Janakpur.
 Janakpur sits between the districts that hold the capital of Nepal (the Bagmati district) and the district that has Mount Everest (Sagarmatha).
 These are the two most desireable areas of Nepal; therefore, it makes sense that people would travel to and from these destinations, specifically through the Janakpur district.
 Outside of Janakpur, the maps show general trends of having more in/out migration on the eastern side of the country and less on the western side.
 This is most likely due to the eastern side having more of Nepal's destinations and having a higher number of border crossings.

 ![](project_3/inmigration.png)
 ![](project_3/outmigration.png)

+## Origin-Destination Matrix and Gravity Model for Nepal
 Produce an origin-destination matrix and include a portion of it as an exhibit in your write-up.
 Be sure to identify the number of rows in your data frame while also including the following.
 Names of origin and destination administrative subdivisions Distances between all locations